mxagar/jekyll_web_guide/jekyll_guide.md

 Front matter variables:
 - `layout`: the theme scheme we want to use, the style
 - `title`
-- `date`: use the convention, we can really write any date
+- `date`: use the convention, we can really write any date; the date in the front matter overwrites the date of the filename
 - `categories`
 - `author`

---- TODO
+Hint: we can define a default post image as a placeholder in the front matter!

 ### 4.2 Creating Posts